Hierarchical Sliced Wasserstein Distance: More Related Works

 \section{More Related Works}

-Statistical properties of sliced Wasserstein distance in learning generative models are investigated in~\cite{nadjahi2019asymptotic}.
+On the theoretical side, statistical properties of sliced Wasserstein distance in learning generative models are investigated in~\citep{nadjahi2019asymptotic}.
 Distributional convergence of the Sliced Wasserstein process is derived in~\cite{xi2022distributional}.
-Statistical, robustness, and computational guarantees for sliced Wasserstein distances are shown in~\cite{sloanstatsliced}.
-Amortized optimization~\cite{ruishu2017, amos2022tutorial} is used for predicting the optimal slice in sliced Wasserstein generative models in~\cite{nguyen2022amortized}.
+Statistical, robustness, and computational guarantees for sliced Wasserstein distances are shown in~\citep{sloanstatsliced}.
+A differential private version of the SW is proposed in~\citep{rakotomamonjy2021differentially}.

+On the methodological side, authors in~\citep{nguyen2021distributional,nguyen2021improving} replace uniform distribution on the projecting directions on the unit hyper-sphere in SW with an estimated distribution that puts high probabilities for discriminative directions.
+Spherical sliced Wasserstein which is a sliced Wasserstein variant on the hyper-sphere is introduced in~\citep{bonet2022spherical}.
+Dependent projecting directions are utilized in~\citep{nguyen2023markovian}.
+Sliced partial optimal transport is proposed in~\citep{bonneel2019spot,bai2022sliced} A fast biased approximation of the SW is proposed in~\citep{nadjahi2021fast}.
+The Augmented SW is introduced~\citep{chen2022augmented}.
+A sliced Wasserstein variant between measures over tensors is defined in~\citep{nguyen2022revisiting}.
+Estimating Wasserstein distance with one-dimensional transportation plans from orthogonal projecting directions is used in~\citep{rowland2019orthogonal}.
+The SW is used in generative frameworks such as sliced iterative normalizing flows~\citep{dai2021sliced} and fine-tuning pre-trained model~\citep{lezama2021run}.
+The SW gradient flows are investigated in~\citep{liutkus2019sliced,bonet2021sliced}.
+The SW is used for set representations in~\citep{naderializadeh2021pooling}.
+Variational inference using the SW is carried out in~\citep{yi2021sliced}.
+Similarly, the SW is used for approximate Bayesian computation in~\citep{nadjahi2020approximate}.